borgmatic-collective/borgmatic/docs/how-to/snapshot-your-filesystems.md

 #### Subvolume discovery

-For any read-write subvolume you'd like backed up, add its mount point path to borgmatic's `source_directories` option.
+For any read-write subvolume you'd like backed up, add its subvolume path to borgmatic's `source_directories` option.
 Btrfs does not support snapshotting read-only subvolumes.

+<span class="minilink minilink-addedin">New in version 2.0.7</span> The
+subvolume path can be either the path of the subvolume itself or the mount point where the subvolume is mounted.
+Prior to version 2.0.7, only the mount point was supported (if it differed from the subvolume path).

-<span class="minilink minilink-addedin">New in version 1.9.6</span> Or include
+<span class="minilink minilink-addedin">New in version 1.9.6</span> Instead of
-the mount point as a root pattern with borgmatic's `patterns` or `patterns_from` options.
+using `source_directories`, you can include the subvolume path as a root pattern with borgmatic's `patterns` or `patterns_from` options.

 During a backup, borgmatic snapshots these subvolumes (non-recursively) and includes the snapshotted files in the paths sent to Borg. borgmatic is also